Luna-Tensorflow/Luna-Tensorflow/README.md

 cmake ../src
 make
 ```

-On Windows, alternatively you can open API/Tensorflow/native_libs/src in CLion and build it using built-in CMake.
+Alternatively you can open API/Tensorflow/native_libs/src in CLion and build it using built-in CMake.

 ## Running Luna
 Then you can launch Main.luna in the Luna Studio or from command line: